robinboncoeur/Art/docs/writing/W_Edits.md

 I tipped my chin at Mara.

-"He's looking like a reporter for the local paper at a hostage scene," Lucy said, her voice lower.
+"He's looking like a reporter for the local paper at a hostage scene," Lucy said, lowering  her voice.
 "Asked poor Lily a bazillion questions and then, scribbling away—"

 I nodded.